OUR MISSION & VISION

 Thousands of captive elephants in zoos and circuses around the world are suffering.
 Years of isolation, restraint, malnutrition, abuse, and lack of adequate exercise and proper medical care exact a harsh physical and psychological toll on these highly intelligent, sensitive, and social creatures.

-Fortunately, our societies are currently more knowledgeable and positive actions are being taken.
+Fortunately, our societies are becoming more aware of animal welfare and positive actions are being taken.
 While all of these actions are commendable, they do not take into account that few people have the experience and knowledge to move these efforts forward and a solution for these elephants simply doesn’t exist.
 There is nowhere for them to go that meets their needs.
 A life that replicates an elephants’ natural existence, with minimal human interference, where they are supported and cared for is what is necessary.
 Sanctuary offers elephants that life.

 Now, it’s up to us to create the future they desperately need and richly deserve.